daniel-mooney/daniel-mooney/README.md

 - 👋 Hi, I’m @daniel-mooney
-- 👀 I’m interested in creating practical programs
+- 👀 I’m interested in creating applicable
 - 🌱 I’m currently learning Java, Assembly and JavaScript
 - 💞️ I’m looking to collaborate with anything.
 The more to learn!
 - 📫 How to reach me ...